Sen. Richard H. “Dick” Black

 In 1994, Colonel Dick Black retired from military service to become a partner in the law firm of Taylor, Horbaly, and Black.
 In addition to operating a successful law practice, Dick Black was a frequent media guest who appeared over 30 times on CNN and other national networks discussing foreign and military affairs.

 Black has been a member of the Law Enforcement Alliance of America, Virginia Society for Human Life, National Federation of Independent Business, Knights of Columbus, Izaak Walton League, NRA, VFW, American Legion, Military Officers Association, and Virginia Right to Life.

 He is admitted to practice before the U.S. Supreme Court and the Supreme Court of Virginia.
 He has held a Top Secret security clearance.
-His special interests include chemistry, herpetology, foreign and military affairs, construction engineering . . . and his fifteen grandchildren!
+His special interests include chemistry, herpetology, foreign and military affairs, construction engineering . . . and his sixteen grandchildren!